sinbadxiii/pma-updater/README.md

 # phpMyAdmin Updater
-Script for automatically installing/updating the latest phpMyAdmin version.
+Script for automatically updating the latest phpMyAdmin version.

+## Requirements
+- wget
+- unzip

 ### This Bash script will do the following.